Nirban226/BMI_prediction_using_ML/README.md

 `500_Person_Gender_Height_Weight_Index.csv`:** This CSV file contains the dataset used for training and testing the model.
 It includes information such as gender, height, weight, and BMI index of 500 individuals.

-- **`MLP.ipynb`:** This Jupyter Notebook serves as the main script for the project.
+- **`bmi_classifier.ipynb`:** This Jupyter Notebook serves as the main script for the project.
 It contains the Python code for data preprocessing, model training, evaluation, and visualization.

 - **`README.md`:** This markdown file provides an overview of the project, its purpose, and instructions for running the code.